ryukirisame/learningRedis/learning.md

      check queue
     ```
   - This is called **busy-waiting** or **polling** (Keep checking the queue), and it wastes CPU cycles.
-- Blocking operations solve this elegantly — the consumer simply waits until data arrives.
+- Blocking operations solve this elegantly — the consumer/client simply waits until data arrives.

 #### The Commands